rust-lang/rfcs/text/3446-store.md

 This RFC introduces 5 new traits.

-The core of this RFC is the `Store` trait, a super-trait of the `StoreDangling` trait:
+The core of this RFC is the `Store` trait, with `StoreDangling` as its super-trait:

 ```rust
 /// A trait allowing to get a dangling handle.